© 2025 M&T Bank and its affiliates and subsidiaries. All rights reserved.

 What is multigenerational philanthropy?

 In some respects, multigenerational philanthropy is defined by what it is not.
 It is not the senior generation showing younger generations how to engage in philanthropy, what we might call the “Watch Grandpa Give Wisely and Well” model.
 Rather, it is the family acting together collaboratively on philanthropy that engages the family as a whole.
-Because a family may have complex dynamics, so too may family philanthropy.
+Because families have complex dynamics, so may family philanthropy.
+Like so much of estate planning, multigenerational philanthropy combines the highly personal and the highly technical.

 From a tax perspective, the charitable contribution deduction continues to provide tax savings for taxpayers who can itemize.
-Even though lower tax rates generally bring lower tax savings from deductions, some families will see greater deductions, as the 2017 Tax Cuts and Jobs Act eliminated the phase-out of itemized deductions applicable to higher-income taxpayers (through 2025).1 For 2023 through 2025, cash gifts to public charities are deductible to the extent of 60% of adjusted gross income (AGI), and returning to 50% after 2025.1 For families of considerable wealth, the estate tax remains in place, providing yet another tax incentive for charitable giving.
+Even though lower tax rates generally bring lower tax savings from deductions, some families will see greater deductions, as the 2017 Tax Cuts and Jobs Act eliminated the phase out of itemized deductions applicable to higher income taxpayers (through 2025).
+For 2022 through 2025, cash gifts to public charities are deductible to the extent of 60% of adjusted gross income (AGI), reverting to 50% in 2025 (www.irs.gov).
+For families of considerable wealth, the estate tax remains in place, providing yet another tax incentive for charitable giving.
 For donors who can’t itemize every year because of the increased standard deduction, there are strategies to bunch deductions so that they can make deductible gifts in some years.
+In addition, in 2022 non-itemizers are permitted an extra $300 “above the line” charitable deduction for gifts of cash to public charities, in addition to the standard deduction (www.irs.gov).

-Philanthropic giving, however, is about much more than tax mitigation.
-From an emotional and family values perspective, many families are looking at issues such as: What is the right amount of wealth to leave the next generation?
-And how can parents or grandparents prepare the next generation to inherit not just assets, but also the family’s values?
-For a family at any wealth level, charitable planning can be important part not only of managing income and estate taxes, but of resolving these personal concerns about transmitting family wealth and values in a meaningful way.
+Philanthropic giving, however, is about much more than tax savings.
+From an emotional and family values perspective, many families are looking at issues as complex in their own way as the tax and financial issues: what is the right amount of wealth to leave the next generation?
+And how can parents or grandparents prepare the next generation to inherit not just assets, but the family’s values?
+For many families at all wealth levels, charitable planning is an important part not only of managing income and estate taxes, but of resolving these personal concerns about transmitting family wealth and values in a meaningful way.

 Where does a family begin?